Websites

 Metabolic Health and Depression, Data Science, Health Behaviours Intervention

-Min Gao is an Epidemiologist and Health Behaviour Scientist with a particular interest in understanding how metabolic health is linked to depression through data science, and how to break this link via modifiable health behaviours.
+Min Gao is an Epidemiologist and Health Behaviour Scientist focused on understanding the link between metabolic health and depression through data science and exploring interventions that can help break this connection through modifiable behaviour strategies.

-Min has been leading NIHR ARC-funded observational and genetic research to explore the associations and mechanisms linking obesity and cardiometabolic disorders with depression, using datasets such as UK Biobank, Qresearch and CPRD datasets.
+Currently, Min is leading 1) NIHR ARC-funded observational and genetic research to explore the associations and mechanisms linking obesity and cardiometabolic disorders with depression, using UK Biobank, Qresearch and CPRD datasets, 2) BRC-funded clinical trial (DIME study), a dietary intervention for individuals with treatment-resistant depression, 3) investigating the use of antidiabetic medications for depression and developing improved treatment strategies for individuals with comorbid type 2 diabetes and depression.

-Min welcomes world-wide collaborations in these research areas and accepts requests for co-supervision of Oxford DPhil and MSc students in relevant areas.
+Min welcomes world-wide collaborations in these research areas and accepts requests for supervision of Oxford DPhil and MSc students in relevant areas.

 Recent publications